ray-project/ray/doc/source/serve/deployment-graph/visualize_dag_during_development.md

 # Pattern: Visualize DAG during development

 The example shows how to iteratively develop and visualize your deployment graph.
+For a runnable DAG, we will show both full and partial DAG depending on your choice of root node.

 ## Code